My Personal Experience Raising Multilingual Children

 - Simultaneous bilinguals, those who acquired two languages simultaneously as a first language or,

 - Sequential bilinguals, those who acquired the second language (L2) after the first language (L1) was acquired.

 2. Late bilinguals

-From the above, I can say that my two children are Early Simultaneous Bilingual and also Sequential Multilingual.
+From the above, I can say that my two children are Early Simultaneous Bilingual for English and Spanish and also Sequential Multilingual for French.

 It means acquiring two languages as a first language at the same time.
 For example, my two children were born in Spain where they were exposed simultaneously to English (from his Scottish father and family) and to Spanish from my side.
 They both learnt English and Spanish at the same time.